-Put your keyword in the video title.
+Organically place your keyword in the video title

-In the header section of your video you can add links that will refer visitors to relevant pages (e.g. a behind-the-scenes for your video, social media profiles, etc.).
-There are approximately 14 options that you can use to maximize the visibility of your video content.
+In the header section of your video, you can add links that will refer visitors to relevant pages (e.g., a behind the scenes for your video, social media profiles, etc.).
+That comes in handy not only for getting more video views but also for your user experience.